How Industrial Companies Use Brand Story Videos to Build Trust

 Strategy before filming.
 Before a camera gets turned on, the goal is to get clear on your message.
 Who is your ideal client?
 What do they care about?
 What makes your company the right choice?
 That clarity shapes everything — the interviews, the visuals, the structure of the final video.

 Interviews with your people.
 The most compelling part of any brand story video is the people.
 Leadership talking about why they built the company.
 Team members explaining how they approach the work.
 Real voices, real conviction.
-That is what builds trust with a viewer.
+That's what builds trust with a viewer.

 B-roll that shows the work.
 For an industrial or manufacturing company, this means getting inside your facilities, capturing your equipment, showing your team in action.
 The visuals do the job of making an abstract service feel real and tangible.

 A finished video built to be used.
 A brand story video should work on your homepage, on LinkedIn, in sales outreach, and at trade shows.
-It is a versatile asset that keeps working long after the shoot is over.
+It's a versatile asset that keeps working long after the shoot is over.

 Why Video Works for Complex Service Companies

-A brand story video does something a website cannot do on its own.
+A brand story video does something a website can't do on its own.
 It puts real people on screen, in their environment, talking about the work they do and why it matters.

-For a company like Michelli, that means a prospect watching the video gets to see the team, hear the expertise, and understand the range of what Michelli does all in a format that is easy to absorb and hard to forget.
+For a company like Michelli, that means a prospect watching the video gets to see the team, hear the expertise, and understand the range of what Michelli does all in a format that's easy to absorb and hard to forget.

 There are a few reasons this works especially well for industrial and manufacturing service companies.

 It builds trust faster than text.
-When a decision-maker at a manufacturing plant is evaluating a service partner, they are not just evaluating capabilities.
-They are evaluating whether they can rely on that company.
-Seeing and hearing real people talk about their work builds that trust in a way that a list of services never can.
+When a decision-maker at a manufacturing plant is evaluating a service partner, they're not just evaluating capabilities.
+They're evaluating whether they can rely on that company.
+Seeing and hearing real people talk about their work builds that trust in a way a list of services never can.

 It simplifies complexity.
-A brand story video does not need to explain every service in detail.
+A brand story video doesn't need to explain every service in detail.
 It needs to communicate the company's identity, values, and approach.
 Once a prospect understands who you are and how you think, the details become easier to absorb.

 It works across industries.
 Michelli serves clients in over a dozen industries.
 A single brand story video can speak to all of them because it focuses on the company — not just one service or one type of client.